Arataki Itto: Appearance

+Arataki Itto is voiced in English by Max Mittelman.

 Tilly Lawton, an editor at Pocket Tactics, praised Arataki Itto's design as captivating for players.
 As the silly-yet-lovable leader of the Arataki Gang and a descendant of Inazuma's oni bloodline on the brink of extinction, Itto (one of the game's tallest characters) boasts a wild mane, fangs, oni horns, and washboard abs.
 Game Rant's Nahda Nabiilah wrote that his appearance inherited traits of Japanese yōkai, including red horns, long white hair with red streaks flowing down his back, sharply defined abs, a Vision hanging from a spiked choker around his neck, and an oni mask on his hip, all of which combine to create an "awe-inspiring atmosphere".

 Polygon's Ana Diaz, however, criticized the mismatch between Itto's slender arms and his well-defined abs and massive club.
 Later, when miHoYo introduced the new character Alhaitham and several new NPCs upon the release of Sumeru in version 3.0, their arm musculature was noticeably more detailed, which Diaz said made Itto's design seem all the more disappointing in retrospect.